-Under the supervision of Ross Kallen, the teacher on record, and Christine Paik, Director of Communications, the internship class meets a minimum of five hours per week during the last period of the day and after school, due to the fact that students are coming from all over the District.
+Under the supervision of Ross Kallen, the teacher on record, and Christine Paik, Chief Communications Officer, the internship class meets a minimum of five hours per week during the last period of the day and after school, due to the fact that students are coming from all over the District.
 Students are responsible for their own transportation.
 The class meets in Room 701 at Rancho Bernardo High School, hence the name “Studio 701.”
 After the students are accepted into the internship, we work with them and their counselors to ensure their schedules can accommodate the class.
 Students will receive internship credit on their transcripts for enrolling in the class.
 We also hold a summer orientation and workshop in August to go over expectations, encourage team-building, and freshen up skills.
 The students start each month by planning a story (figuring out what program to highlight, who to interview, what footage is needed, what days to film).
 The following week, they are at a school or business site filming interviews and footage.
 Students have had the opportunity to go on-site to several local companies including Qualcomm, Mission Federal Credit Union, 10News, and Northrop Grumman.
 Afterward, during post-production, students transcribe, write, and edit the story.
 The video then airs during the Superintendent’s comments during every Board of Education meeting.
 Please visit our YouTube Channel to view our past "Excellence in Education" stories.

 (Field trip to 10News ABC Studios)